 In this video post, I discuss my experience as a U.S. expatriate living in Toronto, Canada as a Diversity Professional.
 Inspired by America's recent presidential election and subsequent crash of the Canadian immigration website, I've decided to answer the following questions for my audience: What has it been like to live in Canada as an expat?
-What's it like … [Read more...]
+What's it like to … [Read more...] about An Expat’s Experience in Canada – Part III

 Honouring Black Canadian Women: A Glittering Ceremony Recognizing Accomplished Black Canadians

 (Republished with permission; Some links and text style edits added by The Institutional Diversity Blog) On Thursday, June 16th, 2016, the anticipated book 100 Accomplished Black Canadian Women 2016 Edition was launched at a glittering ceremony gala inside The Brighton Convention & Event Centre in Scarborough, Ontario.
-Over 700 guests were in attendance with special … [Read more...]
+Over 700 guests were in attendance with special guest … [Read more...] about Honouring Black Canadian Women: A Glittering Ceremony Recognizing Accomplished Black Canadians

 2016 Pioneers for Change Award Winners Announced